Blazing the Way: Trail Markings a Thru-Hiker Should Know

 This tells you that the trail continues in a generally straight direction without any bends or curves.

-These are the most common blazes you will find on most trails and the easiest to understand when learning to follow a trail.
+These are the most common blazes on most trails and the easiest to understand when learning to follow a trail.

 Straight With 2 Blazes